oracle-livelabs/adb/shared/adb-event-alarm/adb-event-alarm.md

 ## Task 5: Define an Event with Rules that Will Publish Messages

-Let's define an event that triggers an email notification when an Autonomous Database is stopped.
+Let's define an event that triggers an email notification when an Autonomous AI Database is stopped.

 1. In the Oracle Console, click the **Navigation** menu.